+All outstanding capital stock of L-3 Communications is owned by Holdings.
 Following the consummation of the Common Stock Offering, the existing 2,944,000 shares of Class B Common Stock of Holdings will convert to Common Stock.
 Assuming such conversion, as of December 31, 1997, there were 20,000,000 shares of Common Stock outstanding.
 The following table sets forth certain information regarding the beneficial ownership of the shares of the Common Stock of Holdings, as of December 31, 1997, by each person who beneficially owns more than five percent of the outstanding shares of Common Stock of Holdings and by the directors and certain executive officers of Holdings, individually and as a group.

-PERCENTAGE OWNERSHIP NAME OF BENEFICIAL OWNER COMMON STOCK BEFORE COMMON STOCK OFFERING Lehman Brothers Capital Partners III, L.P. and affiliates(1) c/o Lehman Brothers Inc. Three World Financial Center New York, New York 10285 Lockheed Martin Corporation 6801 Rockledge Drive 10,020,000 50.1% % Bethesda, Maryland 20817-1877 Frank C. Lanza c/o L-3 Communications Holdings, Inc. 6,800,000 34.0 600 Third Avenue, 34th Floor New York, New York, 10016 Robert V. LaPenta c/o L-3 Communications Holdings, Inc. 1,472,000 7.4 600 Third Avenue, 34th Floor New York, New York 10016 All directors and executive officers as group (16 persons) 1,472,000 3,180,000 7.4 15.9
+PERCENTAGE OWNERSHIP NAME OF BENEFICIAL OWNER COMMON STOCK COMMON STOCK Lehman Brothers Capital Partners III, L.P. and affiliates(1) c/o Lehman Brothers Inc. Three World Financial Center New York, New York 10285 Lockheed Martin Corporation 6801 Rockledge Drive 10,020,000 50.1% % Bethesda, Maryland 20817-1877 6,800,000 34.0 Frank C. Lanza 1,472,000 7.4 Robert V. LaPenta 1,472,000 7.4 All directors and executive officers as group (16 persons) .
+3,180,000 15.9

-(1) David J. Brand, Alberto M. Finali, Eliot M. Fried, Robert B. Millard and Alan H. Washkowitz, each of whom is director of Holdings, are each Managing Directors of Lehman Brothers Inc. As limited partners of Lehman Brothers Capital Partners III, L.P. or other affiliated partnerships sponsored by Lehman Brothers, all such individuals may be deemed to have shared beneficial ownership of shares of Common Stock held by Lehman Brothers Capital Partners III, L.P. and such affiliated partnerships.
+(1) David J. Brand, Alberto M. Finali, Eliot M. Fried, Robert B. Millard and Alan H. Washkowitz, each of whom is director of the Company, are each Managing Directors of Lehman Brothers Inc. As limited partners of Lehman Brothers Capital Partners III, L.P. or other affiliated partnerships sponsored by Lehman Brothers, all such individuals may be deemed to have shared beneficial ownership of shares of Common Stock held by Lehman Brothers Capital Partners III, L.P. and such affiliated partnerships.
 Such individuals disclaim any such beneficial ownership.